bigbluebutton/bigbluebutton.github.io/index.md

   * video
   * presentation
   * screen
-  * chat
   * recording of sessions for later playback

 BigBlueButton emphasizes engagement with your users with features such as

+  * chat (public and private)
   * multi-user whiteboard
   * shared notes
   * emojis
   * polling
   * breakout rooms

-BigBlueButton is compatible with JAWS and NVDA screen reader and supports live closed captioning.
+We care about accessibility.
+BigBlueButton is compatible with JAWS screen reader and supports live closed captioning (see our [accessibility statement](https://bigbluebutton.org/accessibility/)).

 BigBlueButton is an [open source](http://github.com/bigbluebutton/bigbluebutton) project licensed under the LGPL license.
 If you are a developer you are free (and welcome) to build upon our project for your needs.

 This documentation site is for administrators and developers who want to setup a BigBlueButton server, customize it, and integrate it with existing applications using our API.
 If you are an end-user (instructor or teacher) and interested in how to use BigBlueButton, visit [bigbluebutton.org](http://bigbluebutton.org).

-## Two Roles
+## Two types of users

 In a BigBlueButton session there are only two types of users: a _viewer_ or _moderator_.

 A viewer (typically the student) can chat, send/receive audio and video, respond to polls, and display an emoji (such as raise hand).

-A moderator (typically the instructor) has all the capabilities of a viewer plus the ability to mute/unmute other viewers, lock down viewers, and assign anyone (including themselves) the role of presenter.
+A moderator (typically the instructor) has all the capabilities of a viewer plus the ability to mute/unmute other viewers, lock down viewers (i.e. restrict them from doing private chat), and assign anyone (including themselves) the role of _presenter_.

-The presenter can upload slides, annotate the slides with the whiteboard, start a poll, and share their screen for all to see.
+The presenter controls the presentation area.
+This means they can upload slides, annotate the current slide with the whiteboard controls, enable/disable multi-user whiteboard, start a poll, and share their screen for all to see.

 ## Getting Started Quickly with BigBlueButton